A Guide to Making Your Own Candy Box for Lunar New Year

 Where to Buy the Box

-Putting your own candy box together is really quite simple and just a matter of shopping.
-First up is the box itself: If you plan on using it for many years, buy a sturdy one with a lid that’s made of thick plastic, or invest in real lacquerware for something truly beautiful.
+Putting your own box together is really quite simple and just a matter of shopping.
+First up is the box or tray itself: If you plan on using it for many years, buy a sturdy one with a lid that’s made of thick plastic, or invest in real lacquerware for something truly beautiful.
 These can be found online or in Chinatown or local Asian grocery stores, and don’t come with any food inside.

-Some Chinese grocery stores sell convenient pre-filled candy boxes too.
+Some Chinese grocery stores sell convenient pre-filled candy boxes or trays too.
 These range in size and are flimsy in construction, really only destined to be used for one holiday season.
 Some might not even come with lids, so you’d probably think twice about leaving them out for a long period of time.
 The nice thing about these, however, is that they’re not that expensive, come with snacks inside, and you don’t have to worry about storing the box the rest of the year.
 The downside is that they’re not as visually appealing, and if you plan on having a lot of guests, you’ll still have to buy extra snacks to refill the compartments.

 How to Fill the Box